 Allotment Tenancy Agreement Allotment Tenancy Agreement

-What is the criteria to apply for an allotment or a stable block?
+What is the criteria to apply for an allotment?

 You need to be a permanent resident within Wheatley Hill and be a minimum of 18 years of age.

-All applications are considered by the Parish Council and if accepted are held on a waiting list until a plot becomes vacant.
+All applications are considered by the Parish Council.
+If your application is accepted you will be placed on a waiting list until a plot becomes available.
 It is impossible to determine a waiting time, as plots usually only become available when an existing tenant gives up their tenancy.

 Can I have a Bonfire?